kleells/JSAnswerGame/README.md

 None.
 Viewer only needs to utilze Live Server through the index.html file.

 ## Uses
 To build and style a HTML file with CSS.
 Then to add user functionality with JavaScript.
+I also used this project to focus on the structure of my JS file.
+Trying to create consistent line breaks, use of quotation marks, etc

 ## How I veered from the original project
 -